 Bureau of Population, Refugees, and Migration

-Catalog of Federal Domestic Assistance (CFDA) number: 19.519 – Overseas Refugee Assistance Programs for Near East and South Asia
+Catalog of Federal Domestic Assistance (CFDA) number: 19.517 – Overseas Refugee Assistance Programs for Africa

-**ADVISORY: All applicants must submit concept notes through the website Grants.gov (not SAMS Domestic).
-Applications that are submitted through SAMS Domestic in response to this funding opportunity will be disqualified.
-PRM strongly recommends submitting your concept note early to allow time to address any technical difficulties that may arise on the Grants.gov website.**
+**ADVISORY: All applicants must submit proposals through the website Grants.gov NOT through SAMS Domestic.
+Please note that if you apply on the SAMS Domestic site, your application will be disqualified.
+PRM strongly recommends submitting your proposal early to allow time to address any difficulties that may arise.**

 If you are new to PRM funding, the Grants.gov registration process can be complicated.
-We urge you to refer to PRM’s General NGO Guidelines “Application Process” section for information and resources to help ensure that the application process runs smoothly.
+We urge you to refer to PRM’s General NGO Guidelines “New to PRM Funding” section for information and resources to help ensure that the application process runs smoothly.
 PRM also strongly encourages organizations that have received funding from PRM in the past to read this section as a refresher.

 Full Text of Notice of Funding Opportunity